UKCloud/documentation/articles/managed-services/man-sd-compute.md

 ## Pricing and packaging

-Full pricing with all options including licensing and connectivity are available in the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).
+Full pricing with all options including licensing and connectivity are available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance

 The security of our platform is our number one priority.
-We’ve always been committed to adhering to exacting standards, frameworks and best practice.
+We've always been committed to adhering to exacting standards, frameworks and best practice.
 Everything we do is subject to regular independent validation by government accreditors, sector auditors, and management system assessors.
 Details are available on the [UKCloud website](https://ukcloud.com/governance/).

 ## Connectivity options

 UKCloud provides one of the best-connected cloud platforms for the UK Public Sector.
-We offer a range of flexible connectivity options detailed in the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf) which enable access to our secure platform by DDoS-protected internet, native PSN, Janet, HSCN and RLI and your own lease lines via our HybridConnect service.
+We offer a range of flexible connectivity options detailed in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide) which enable access to our secure platform by DDoS-protected internet, native PSN, Janet, HSCN and RLI and your own lease lines via our HybridConnect service.

 ## An SLA you can trust

 We understand that enterprise workloads need a dependable service that underpins the reliability of the application to users and other systems, which is why we offer one of the best SLAs on G-Cloud.
-As the SLA varies based on the chosen cloud technology, you can find full details on each service’s SLA, including measurements and service credits, in the [*SLA defintion article*](../other/other-ref-sla-definition.md) on the UKCloud Knowledge Centre.
+As the SLA varies based on the chosen cloud technology, you can find full details on each service's SLA, including measurements and service credits, in the [*SLA defintion article*](../other/other-ref-sla-definition.md) on the UKCloud Knowledge Centre.

 ## The small print